bbauska/TUMx-DWAPNx/README.md

 target - in the case of the links and just the name in the case of the nodes.

-So, what we\'re going to do every time this function is called, we can access the
+So, what we&apos;re going to do every time this function is called, we can access the

 node element used in our force layout using this d variable.
-So, what we\'re going to
+So, what we&apos;re going to

 do is going to set the x position of our node to whatever d3 have calculated for

 the x-position in the graph simulation, in the physics simulation

 that calculates the position.
-So, with now doing this, we\'re going to connect the x
+So, with now doing this, we&apos;re going to connect the x

 position of the node on the screen to the x position to the node in the

-physics simulation and we\'re going to do the same thing for the y position, return
+physics simulation and we&apos;re going to do the same thing for the y position, return

 this time dy.
-Let\'s try it and see if that works.
+Let&apos;s try it and see if that works.

 Aha!
 And now all the nodes get the position that d3 has calculated